Kelp

 Kelps are large brown algae or seaweeds that make up the order Laminariales.
 There are about 30 genera.
-Despite its appearance and use of photosynthesis in chloroplasts, kelp is not a plant but a stramenopile (a group containing many protists).
+Despite its appearance and use of photosynthesis in chloroplasts, kelp is not a plant but a stramenopile.

-Kelp grows from stalks close together in very dense areas like forests under shallow temperate and Arctic oceans.
+Kelp grows from stalks close together in very dense, forest-like areas under shallow temperate and Arctic oceans.
 They were previously thought to have appeared in the Miocene, 5 to 23 million years ago based on fossils from California.
 Kelps were present in the northeastern Pacific Ocean by at least 32 million years ago.
 These organisms require nutrient-rich water with temperatures between 6 and 14 C. They are known for their fast growth —the genera Macrocystis and Nereocystis can grow as fast as half a metre a day (that is, about 20 inches a day), ultimately reaching 30 to 80 m.

 Through the 19th century, the word "kelp" was closely associated with seaweeds that could be burned to obtain soda ash (primarily sodium carbonate).
 The seaweeds used included species from both the orders Laminariales and Fucales.
 The word "kelp" was also used directly to refer to these processed ashes.